 However, in the event of a serious data breach, we will take all steps required of us under the law, including notifying affected individuals and the Office of the Australian Information Commissioner (OAIC) if necessary.

-Where you are located in the EU, or CoSec offers its services within the EU, CoSec will comply with the GDPR in the delivery of its services, in addition to or in replacement of its compliance with the Privacy Law (as required by relevant law).
+Where you are located in the EU, or Acclime offers its services within the EU, Acclime will comply with the GDPR in the delivery of its services, in addition to or in replacement of its compliance with the Privacy Law (as required by relevant law).

 You may request further information about the way we manage your personal information or lodge a complaint by contacting our Privacy Officer(s) on the contact details below.

 We will deal with the complaint by investigating the complaint, and providing a response to the complainant within 15 business days, provided that we have all necessary information and have completed any investigation required.
 In cases where further information, assessment or investigation is required, we will seek to agree alternative time frames with you.

 Our Privacy Officer is Blair Lucas.
 If you have a question regarding the personal information that Acclime holds about you, please contact firstname.lastname@example.org.